-S. JD PROGRAM AUTOMATIC PROBATION
+R. JD PROGRAM AUTOMATIC PROBATION

-JD students who receive failing "F" grades in one or more required course(s) shall automatically be placed on academic probation.
-In order to return to good standing, students must retake (one time) the failed course(s) as soon as the course is offered, earn a grade of at least a "D" in each of the repeated courses, and satisfy the academic standards for good standing by the end of the next academic year.
+JD students who receive failing "F" or "WF" grades in one or more required course(s) shall automatically be placed on academic probation.
+In order to return to good standing, students must retake (one time) the failed course(s) as soon as the course is offered, earn a grade of at least a "D" in each of the repeated courses, and satisfy the academic standards for good standing by the end of the next full semester by which they have successfully completed the course(s).
 If all of these probation conditions are not met at that time, the student will be academically disqualified from the School of Law.

-If JD students receive "F" grades in the first part of a two-part sequenced course, the students may not enroll in the second part of the sequenced course without first repeating and receiving a grade of "D" or better in the first part of the sequenced course.
+If JD students receive "F" or "WF" grades in the first part of a two-part sequenced course, the students may not enroll in the second part of the sequenced course without first repeating and receiving a grade of "D" or better in the first part of the sequenced course.

-If JD students receive "F" grades in required courses in their final semester of law school, they will be placed on academic probation and will not be allowed to graduate until they have retaken the courses and received grades of at least "D" in those courses.
+If JD students receive "F" or "WF" grades in required courses in their final semester of law school, they will be placed on academic probation and will not be allowed to graduate until they have retaken the courses and received grades of at least "D" in those courses.

-T. JD PROGRAM ELIGIBILITY TO PETITION FOR REINSTATEMENT
+S. JD PROGRAM ELIGIBILITY TO PETITION FOR REINSTATEMENT